 An aspirational goal is to create a new building for the Institute that provides the means for all of its elements to interact.
 There is no substitute for the interaction and collaborations that result from co-locating scientists from diverse disciplines and backgrounds in one space.
 Nor can one overemphasize the value in placing clinicians and basic scientists in a common space as a means for facilitating the translation of new observations into clinical treatments.
 While we work toward the goal of building a central site for the Brain Institute, we have adopted the initial strategy of focusing on the development of intellectual and technical core resources for the benefit of our large neuroscience community.

-Instead, the Institute performs four essential functions:
+The Institute performs four essential functions:

 Multi-Modal Neuro-Imaging Cores: PET, MRI, MEG, NIRS, confocal, two-photon (human, non-human primate and rodent)